sanych-sun/RabbitMQ.Next/README.md

 // (for example disable Publisher confirms) await publisher.PublishAsync("Some cool message");

-// Also there is optional message builder, that could be used to set message proeprties await publisher.PublishAsync("test message", message => message
+// Also there is optional message builder, that could be used to set message properties await publisher.PublishAsync("test message", message => message
         .Priority(5)
         .Type("MyDto"));